 2. The efficacy of mobility and physical activity interventions on pulmonary function outcomes in patients with COVID-19 and post-covid syndrome.
 A systematic review with meta-analysis.

 Year 2 – project 2: In year 2 the identification of prevalence and incidence of post-covid symptoms during physical activity in Ontario is crucial to quantify the burden of associated musculoskeletal disability from post COVID-19 syndrome across Ontario.
 This will be prospective cohort study that will collect data on demographics, clinical characteristics, social determinants of health and outcome measures (not limited to these) such as Barthel Index (BI), modified Medical Research Council (mMRC) Dyspnoea Scale, Health Anxiety and Depression Scale (HADS), health-related Quality of Life and disability.
 Ethics will be granted from Western University research ethics board and the study questions will be hosted in a digital platform (Qualtrics).
 Study questions will be developed, calibrated and pilot tested in collaboration with knowledge users such as patients and clinicians from affiliated Western University hospitals.
 Data analysis will include a logistic regression of experiencing post-covid symptoms with adjusted predictions on sex and gender.
 We will analyze the predicted probability on physical activity status plotted against the empirical Bayes post-COVID-19 symptom scores.
-I will seek funding support from the from the CIHR to support my trainees.
+I will seek funding support from the from the CIHR to support this project and doctoral support for my trainees.

 Expected outputs will include: